How to Use K2 Sub-Templates in Joomla

 Mobile and tablet view of our category_item.php page

 Next, I completed the same process to adjust the item.php page.
 I added the code to call the CSS file and continued to edit the item.php file to my liking.
 I have the following blocks on my main K2 page.
-Toolbar, Item title, Item image, Text block, Socials (we turned off Twitter and Google), Extra Fields (this includes the map), image gallery and comments.
+Toolbar, Item title, Item image, Text block, Socials (we turned off X / Twitter and Google), Extra Fields (this includes the map), image gallery and comments.
 I moved the Socials section below the text block and created a “Quick Nav” using the toolbar section.

 07 anchors